GitEliteNovice/DcCam/README.md

 ## Why would anyone want to use this?
-If someone wants to upload pictures or videoes from its own app to main the quality of app content.And if you want to add a limit to user , that user should only able to record video up to certain length.Like instagram then this demo is for you.
+If someone wants to upload pictures or videoes from its own app to main the quality of app content.
+And if you want to add a limit to user , that user should only able to record video up to certain length.Like instagram then this demo is for you.

 # Basic Usage